TosbackCgusBridge-Bot/CGUs-versions/Sencha/Privacy Policy.md

 3\.
 Use of Personal Information and The Legal Bases on Which We Rely

-_Providing our Websites and Services._ The Company uses Data about the Company’s customers to perform the Services requested and fulfill its obligations under applicable terms of use/service and for the use of its Websites. where you have not entered into a contract with the Company, we base the processing of your Data on our legitimate interest to operate and administer our Websites and to provide you with the content you access and request.
+Providing our Websites and Services.
+The Company uses Data about the Company’s customers to perform the Services requested and fulfill its obligations under applicable terms of use/service and for the use of its Websites. where you have not entered into a contract with the Company, we base the processing of your Data on our legitimate interest to operate and administer our Websites and to provide you with the content you access and request.
 For example, to download content from our Websites or if you fill out one of our web forms, the Company will use the information provided to contact you about your interest in the Services.

-_Managing user registrations_.
+Managing user registrations.
 If you have registered for an account with us, we process your Data by managing your user account for the purpose of performing our contract with you according to applicable terms of service;

-_Promoting the security of our Websites and Services._ The Company processes your Data by tracking use of its Websites and Services, creating aggregated, non-personal data, verifying accounts and activity, investigating suspicious activity and enforcing our terms and policies, to the extent this is necessary for our legitimate interest in promoting the safety and security of the services, systems and applications and in protecting our rights and the rights of others.
+Promoting the security of our Websites and Services.
+The Company processes your Data by tracking use of its Websites and Services, creating aggregated, non-personal data, verifying accounts and activity, investigating suspicious activity and enforcing our terms and policies, to the extent this is necessary for our legitimate interest in promoting the safety and security of the services, systems and applications and in protecting our rights and the rights of others.
 For example, to check for license compliance validation either using the license key or your account details.
 Some software products can also use license information to inform you of the availability of applicable updates.

-_Developing and improving our Websites and Services._ We process your Data to analyze trends and to track your usage of and interactions with our Websites and services to the extent it is necessary for our legitimate interest in developing and improving our Websites and services and providing our users with more relevant content and service offerings, or where we seek your valid consent.
+Developing and improving our Websites and Services.
+We process your Data to analyze trends and to track your usage of and interactions with our Websites and services to the extent it is necessary for our legitimate interest in developing and improving our Websites and services and providing our users with more relevant content and service offerings, or where we seek your valid consent.

-_Handling contact and user support requests_.
-If you fill out one of our web forms or request user support, or if you contact us by other means including via a phone call, we process your Data to perform our contract with you and to the extent it is necessary for our legitimate interest in fulfilling your requests and communicating with you;
+Handling contact and user support requests.
+If you fill out one of our web forms or request user support, or if you contact us by other means including via a phone call, we process your Data to perform our contract with you and to the extent it is necessary for our legitimate interest in fulfilling your requests and communicating with you.

-_Reviewing compliance with applicable usage terms_.
+Reviewing compliance with applicable usage terms.
 We process your Data to review compliance with the applicable usage terms in our customer’s contract to the extent that it is in our legitimate interest to ensure adherence to the relevant terms.

-_Assessing and improving user experience._ The Company processes device and usage data as described in Section 7 below, which in some cases may be associated with your Data, in order to analyze trends, assess and improve the overall user experience to the extent it is necessary for our legitimate interest in developing and improving the service offering, or where we seek your valid consent.
+Assessing and improving user experience.
+The Company processes device and usage data as described in Section 7 below, which in some cases may be associated with your Data, in order to analyze trends, assess and improve the overall user experience to the extent it is necessary for our legitimate interest in developing and improving the service offering, or where we seek your valid consent.
 In addition, the Company uses Website Navigational Information to operate and improve the Company’s Websites.
 The Company may also use Website Navigational Information alone or in combination with Data about customers and Data about webinar attendees to provide personalized information about the Company.
 For additional information about the use of Website Navigational Information, please see the Section 7 below.

-_Managing event registrations and attendance._ The Company also uses Data about webinars attendees to plan and host corporate events, host online forums and social networks in which you have registered or that may participate, including sending related communications to you, to perform our contract with you.
+Managing event registrations and attendance.
+The Company also uses Data about webinars attendees to plan and host corporate events, host online forums and social networks in which you have registered or that may participate, including sending related communications to you, to perform our contract with you.
 Additional information on the Company’s privacy practices with respect to Data about webinars attendees may be found in additional privacy statements on the event Websites, as the case may be.
 The Company may also use Data about customers and webinar attendees for marketing purposes.
 For example, the Company may use information you provide to contact you to further discuss your interest in the Services and to send you information about the Company and its affiliates product recommendations related to our contract with you or your interest.
 The Company may also receive information about customers and attendees from other sources, including third parties from whom we have purchased data, and combine this information with Data we already have about you.

-_Managing contests or promotions_.
+Managing contests or promotions.
 If you register for a contest or promotion, we process your Data to perform our contract with you.
 Some contests or promotions have additional rules containing information about how we will process your Data.

-_Developing and improving our Websites and Services_.
+Developing and improving our Websites and Services.
 We process your Data to analyze trends and to track your usage of and interactions with our Websites and Services to the extent it is necessary for our legitimate interest in developing and improving our Websites and Services and providing our users with more relevant content and service offerings, or where we seek your valid consent.

-_Assessing capacity requirements_.
+Assessing capacity requirements.
 The Company processes your Data to assess the capacity requirements of its services to the extent that it is in its legitimate interest to ensure that it is meeting the necessary capacity requirements of its service offerings.

-_Identifying customer opportunities_.
+Identifying customer opportunities.
 The Company processes your Data to assess new potential customer opportunities to the extent that it is in its legitimate interest to ensure that it is meeting the demands of its customers and their users’ experiences.

-_Displaying personalized advertisements and content._ We process your Data to conduct marketing research, advertise to you, provide personalized information about us on and off our websites and to provide other personalized content based upon your activities and interests to the extent it is necessary for our legitimate interest in advertising our websites or, where necessary, to the extent you have provided your prior consent, which can be withdraw at any time without having to provide any specific reason for such objection.
+Displaying personalized advertisements and content.
+We process your Data to conduct marketing research, advertise to you, provide personalized information about us on and off our websites and to provide other personalized content based upon your activities and interests to the extent it is necessary for our legitimate interest in advertising our websites or, where necessary, to the extent you have provided your prior consent, which can be withdraw at any time without having to provide any specific reason for such objection.

-_Sending marketing communications_.
+Sending marketing communications.
 We will process your Data to send you marketing information, product recommendations and other non-transactional communications (e.g., marketing newsletters, telemarketing calls, SMS, or push notifications) about us and our affiliates and partners, including information about our products, promotions or events as necessary for our legitimate interest in conducting direct marketing or to the extent you have provided your prior consent, which can be withdraw at any time without having to provide any specific reason for such objection.

-_Managing payments_.
+Managing payments.
 If you have provided financial information to us, the Company processes your Data to verify that information and to collect payments to the extent that doing so is necessary to complete the transaction and perform our contract with you.

-_Complying with legal obligations._ We process your Data when cooperating with public and government authorities, courts or regulators in accordance with our legal obligations under applicable laws to the extent this requires the processing or disclosure of Data to protect our rights or is necessary for our legitimate interest in protecting against misuse or abuse of our websites, protecting personal property or safety, pursuing remedies available to us and limiting our damages, complying with judicial proceedings, court orders or legal processes or to respond to lawful requests.
+Complying with legal obligations.
+We process your Data when cooperating with public and government authorities, courts or regulators in accordance with our legal obligations under applicable laws to the extent this requires the processing or disclosure of Data to protect our rights or is necessary for our legitimate interest in protecting against misuse or abuse of our websites, protecting personal property or safety, pursuing remedies available to us and limiting our damages, complying with judicial proceedings, court orders or legal processes or to respond to lawful requests.

-_Where the Company needs to collect and process Data by law, or under a contract that it has entered into with you, and you fail to provide the required Data when requested, the Company may not be able to perform its contract with you._
+Where the Company needs to collect and process Data by law, or under a contract that it has entered into with you, and you fail to provide the required Data when requested, the Company may not be able to perform its contract with you.

 4\.
 Disclosure of Personal Information

-_Business Partners_.
+Business Partners.

 From time to time, the Company may partner with other companies to jointly offer products, services or programs (such as webinars or downloadable content) such as our channel partners to fulfill product trials and information requests, and provide customers and prospective customers with information about the Company and its products.
 To do this, we may pass your information to them for that purpose only, and they are prohibited from using that information for any other purpose.
 The Company does not share Data about the Company attendees with business partners unless: (1) you specifically opt in to such sharing via an event registration form. or (2) you attend a Company event and allow the Company or any of its business partners to scan your attendee badge.
 If you do not wish for your information to be shared in this manner, you may choose not to opt in via event registration forms and elect not to have your badge scanned at Company events.
 If you choose to share your information with business partners in the manners described above, your information will be subject to the business partners’ respective privacy statements.
 The Company sometimes hires vendor companies to provide limited services on our behalf, including packaging, mailing and delivering items, sending postal mail, providing technical support, and processing event registrations.
 We provide those companies only the information they need to deliver the service, and they are prohibited from using that information for any other purpose.

-_Third Parties_.
+Third Parties.

 Section 7 of this Privacy Statement, Website Navigational Information, specifically addresses the information we or third parties collect through cookies and web beacons, and how you can control cookies through your Web browser.
 We may also disclose your personal information to any third party with your prior consent.

-_Service Providers_.
+Service Providers.

 The Company may share Data about the Company website visitors, customers and webinar attendees with the Company’s contracted service providers so that these service providers can provide services on our behalf.
 These service providers are authorized to use your personal information only as necessary to provide the requested services to us.
 Without limiting the foregoing, the Company may also share Data about the Company website visitors, customers and webinar attendees with the Company’s service providers to ensure the quality of information provided, and with third–party social networking and media websites, such as Facebook, for marketing and advertising on those websites.
 Unless described in this Privacy Statement, the Company does not share, sell, rent, or trade any information with third parties for their promotional purposes.

-_Billing_.
+Billing.

 The Company uses a third-party service provider to manage credit card processing.
 This service provider is not permitted to store, retain, or use Billing Information except for the sole purpose of credit card processing on the Company’s behalf.

-_Company Affiliates_.
+Company Affiliates.

 The Company may share Data about the Company’s customers with Idera corporate group and companies that we acquire in the future when they are made part of the Idera corporate group, to the extent such sharing of data is necessary to fulfill a request you have submitted via our Websites or for customer support, marketing, technical operations and account management purposes.
 A list of companies currently within the Idera corporate group is available at https://www.ideracorp.com/brands.
 The data protection laws in certain countries may be more or less extensive than laws in the country in which you are located.
 However, Idera and its offices and subsidiaries are governed by this Privacy Statement and will use your personal information only as set forth in this Privacy Statement.

-_Compelled Disclosure_.
+Compelled Disclosure.

 The Company may also disclose your personal information if required to do so by law or in the good faith belief that such action is necessary in connection with a sale, merger, transfer, exchange or other disposition (whether of assets, stock or otherwise) of all or a portion of a business of the Company and/or its subsidiaries or to (1) conform to legal requirements or comply with legal process served on the Company or this website.
 (2) protect and defend the rights or property of the Company and this website.
 (3) enforce its agreements with you, or (4) act in urgent circumstances to protect personal safety or the public.
 In individual instances, the Company may also share with professional advisers acting as processors or joint controllers including lawyers, bankers, auditors and insurers based in countries in which we operate who provide consultancy, banking, legal, insurance and accounting services, and to the extent we are legally obliged to share or have a legitimate interest in sharing your Data.

-_Any Data or other information you choose to submit in communities, forums, blogs or chat rooms on our Websites may be read, collected and used by others who visit these forums, depending on your account settings._
+Any Data or other information you choose to submit in communities, forums, blogs or chat rooms on our Websites may be read, collected and used by others who visit these forums, depending on your account settings.

 5\.
 Children and Privacy